openvinotoolkit/openvino/docs/ops/image/NV12toRGB_8.md

 **Category**: *Image processing*

-**Short description**: *NV12toRGB* performs image conversion from NV12 format to RGB format.
+**Short description**: *NV12toRGB* performs image conversion from NV12 to RGB format.

 **Detailed description:**

-Conversion of each pixel from NV12 (YUV) to RGB space is represented by following formulas:
+Conversion of each pixel from NV12 (YUV) to RGB space is represented by the following formulas:

 \f[
 \begin{aligned}